kevinwlu/dsd/Nexys-4-DDR/Lab-2/README.md

 # Lab 2: Four-Digit Hex Counter

-### 1. Create a new RTL project hex4counter in Vivado Quick Start
+### 1. Create a new project hex4counter in Vivado

+* Click 'Add Files' then add leddec.vhd

-* Create a new source file of file type VHDL called leddec
+* Click 'Create File' then create two new source files of file type VHDL called counter and hexcount

-* Create a new constraint file of file type XDC called leddec
+* Create a new constraint file of file type XDC called hexcount

 * Choose Nexys 4 DDR board for the project

 * Click 'Finish'

-* Click design sources and copy the VHDL code from leddec.vhd
+* Click design sources and copy the VHDL code from counter.vhd and hexcount.vhd

-* Click constraints and copy the code from leddec.xdc
+* Click constraints and copy the code from hexcount.xdc

 ### 2. Run synthesis